 The separatists have kept Prime Minister Pedro Sánchez in power for two-and-a-half years, but I argue in EUobserver they have little to show for it.

-Sánchez most recently did a deal with conservative parties to reduce subsidies for independent film and television productions, including those made in Catalan.
-The subsidies were the only concession Republicans wrangled out of Sánchez’ Socialist Party in budget talks last year.
+Sánchez most recently did a deal behind Catalans’ backs with conservatives to reduce subsidies for independent film and television productions, including those made in Catalan.
+The subsidies were the only concession Republicans had wrangled out of Sánchez’ Socialist Party in budget talks last year.